Upstart Kings go for season sweep against touted Bruins

 The Los Angeles Kings passed one major test this week.
 An even bigger one arrives on Thursday night when they host the Boston Bruins.

-Boston owns the most points in the NHL (62) and will come in hot, having earned at least a point in its past 11 games (8-0-3).
+Boston owns the most points in the NHL (62) and will come in hot, having earned at least one point in its past 11 games (8-0-3).

 The point streak was extended with a 2-1 win against the Pittsburgh Penguins on Monday in the outdoor Winter Classic at Fenway Park in Boston.